 Unless you are a gadget-geek, the only difference you will notice is the sound.
 Vibratory pumps produce noise while the rotary ones do not make a sound.
 Moreover, the vibratory pumps are smaller, easy to replace, and less costly compared to rotary pumps.

 However, there is no difference in taste or quality of the espresso coffee.
 Both the pumps produce equally elegant coffee.

-Just like other types of coffee, the temperature of the water in the espresso coffee must be optimum and perfect.
+Just like coffee beans, the temperature of the water in the espresso must be optimum and perfect.
 The boiler in the machine is going to do this work for you.

 There are mainly two types of boilers in an espresso machine: the single boiler and the double boiler.

 In a single boiler, as the name sounds, it collects water and heats it in a single tank.
 Moreover, the water used is for both brewing coffee and steaming the milk.
 The cons of the single boiler are that it cannot be used simultaneously for brewing and steaming.
 As a matter of fact, the temperature for brewing and steaming are poles apart and so, you have to wait for one process to end and then start another one.

 Single boilers are generally found in cheaper machines that may be automatic or semi-automatic ones.